Updated on December 8, 2025 · by Revolution Health

 Many patients with sciatic pain also read our Low Back Pain Care in Vancouver page.
 It explains how posture and movement correction help reduce flare-ups over the long run.

-• Keep wallets and phones out of back pockets when sitting.
+• Keep items out of back pockets while sitting.

-• Pick one hip drill and one core drill.
-Do each for 60–90 seconds, morning and evening.
+• Choose one hip drill and one core drill to repeat morning and evening for 60–90 seconds.

 Our role is to restore motion, guide posture, and teach simple habits that let your body recover at its own pace.
 If a technique doesn’t feel right, we choose another.
 Care is collaborative, not one-size-fits-all.